U.S. stocks bounce back after sharp drop on economic concerns - NewsBreak

 U.S. stocks bounce back after sharp drop on economic concerns

-U.S. stocks edged higher Friday afternoon, after tumbling the prior day on fears that economic activity would be curtailed by interest rate hikes to cool inflation.
+U.S. stocks meandered Friday, ending a punishing week mixed after tumbling the prior day on fears that economic activity would be curtailed by interest rate hikes to cool inflation.

-After turning tail on Thursday, benchmark indexes rose in afternoon trading.
-As of 2 p.m.
-Eastern time, the Dow Jones Industrial Average was up 108 points, or 0.4%, to stand at 30,035.
-The S&P 500 climbed 24 points, or 0.7%, and the technology-heavy Nasdaq Composite gained 200 points, or 2%.
+After turning tail on Thursday, benchmark indexes fell in afternoon trading, with the Dow Jones Industrial Average dipping 38 points, or 0.1%, to close at 28,889.
+The S&P 500 rose 8 points, or 0.2%, and the technology-heavy Nasdaq Composite gained 152 points, or 1.4%.

 The S&P 500 index lost 3.3% on Thursday and other major benchmarks also sank after Britain's central bank followed the Federal Reserve in raising its key rate .
 Central banks in Switzerland and Taiwan also raised rates.